aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 **Great!
 While this wasn't really what we expected, we just found a flaw in our configuration that would severely affect our system's resilience!
 Let's fix it and try again!**

-Click on the auto scaling group name and **"Edit"** the "Group Details" to raise both the "Desired capacity" and "Minimum capacity" to `2`.
+Click on the Auto Scaling group name and **"Edit"** the "Group Details" to raise both the "Desired capacity" and "Minimum capacity" to `2`.

 {{< img "review-1-asg-2.en.png" "Update ASG" >}}